wibidev/node-test-app/README.md

 You have to build several endpoints that returns JSON.
 Feel free to organize your files like it is a real API (think scalability).

+You will implement a simple UI in React/Redux which allows us to visually browse API data.

-### GET /shibes
+### GET /shibes - Page "Shibes list"
-Will make a synchronous request to fetch shibes from the external API.
+Will make a request to fetch shibes from the external API.

-### GET /cats
+### GET /cats - Page "Cats list"
-Will make a synchronous request to fetch cats from the external API.
+Will make a request to fetch cats from the external API.

-### GET /birds
+### GET /birds - Page "Birds list"
-Will make a synchronous request to fetch birds from the external API.
+Will make a request to fetch birds from the external API.

-### GET /animals
+### GET /animals - Page "Animals list"
-Will make asynchronous requests to fetch cats birds & shibes.
+Lists all type of animals

 | Querystring parameter     |     Description       |     Required      | Default value  | Validations |
 | ------------- |------------- |-------------| -----| -----|